-For example, every number in the United States is required to show the original caller ID number.
+For example, every number in the United States must show the original caller ID number.
 However, there might still be some reasons a wrong or incomplete number is displayed.

 For example, it’s possible that the Voice-over-IP system handling the caller ID wasn’t configured correctly, so it’s showing a wrong number.
 As a result, the caller ID isn’t correctly transferred from the caller’s system to the carrier sending the call.

 It’s also possible that an individual or organization outside the States is neglecting the law and displaying a false caller ID.
-That way, they’re also able to show a different location from the place they’re calling from.
+That way, they can also show a different location from the place they’re calling from.

-Although, this action isn’t with SIM card restricted mobile numbers.
+Although, this action isn’t with SIM card-restricted mobile numbers.
 Some individuals tend to disregard the law guiding caller ID information.
-If a service provider neglects this law on purpose, they may have to face severe legal consequences.
+If a service provider intentionally neglects this law, they may have to face severe legal consequences.

 Note that the governing law in the United States wouldn’t be the same in other countries.
-In Canada, for instance, you’re not obligated by law to display a caller ID that matches your original phone number.
+In Canada, for instance, you’re not legally obligated to display a caller ID that matches your original phone number.

 This action can’t be performed directly from the iPhone.
 It’s possible to turn off your outgoing caller ID, but you can’t change it.
-This is because the outbound caller ID is determined by the carrier and not your iPhone itself.
+This is because the carrier determines the outbound caller ID, not your iPhone.

-The most workable option to change your location would be to register a brand-new phone number.
+Registering a brand-new phone number is the most workable option to change your location.
 Unfortunately, most carriers don’t permit changing outbound caller ID for apparent reasons.
 That said, external means have explicitly been devised to help you perform this action.

 However, some of these solutions can be a bit complicated.
 A more “legal” means of performing this action is registering for a number with a Voice-over-IP (VoIP).
 This service permits you to choose your outgoing caller ID.

-Popular telecommunications have been providing this service mode for traditional business telephone lines for years.
-That’s what makes it possible to call employees directly at their desks by dialling a number rather than using a switchboard.
+Popular telecommunications have provided this service mode for traditional business telephone lines for years.
+That makes it possible to call employees directly at their desks by dialling a number rather than using a switchboard.

 So, for instance, a company with 2000 employees won’t have to subscribe to the same number of telephone lines.
 The company might not even have more than 12 lines.